 Individuals are responsible for covering the cost of their participation in the program.
 A deposit is required upon acceptance for each trip and payment in full is required well in advance of the trip.
 Because we pay in advance for many of our expenses, we are not able to refund payments when a participant can no longer travel.
 Please view the timeline for payments and financial aid applications on our Important Dates page.

 Branch Out values socioeconomic diversity in our teams, so we offer need-based financial aid to lower the barriers for students to participate in our alternative breaks.
 Applications are available online, and the process is confidential.
-All international team members must contribute at least $300 toward their alternative break, and all domestic team members must contribute at least $50.
+All domestic team members must contribute at least $50 to their alternative break.
 For those who have financial need, financial aid can help close the gap between team members’ contributions and fundraising, and the final cost of their trip.

 All recipients of financial aid are asked to contribute a small project to Branch Out in return for their aid, such as a blog post or coordinating a local service project post-trip.
 These projects deepen student learning and show our funders and supporters the impact of Branch Out.
 If, after receiving financial aid, you are unable to participate in your trip, you will not be expected to complete a blog post or other project.